belle2/basf2/analysis/doc/TransformerFlavorTagger.rst

 MultiLayerPerceptron is used to map these four features into a 128 dimensional embedding space.

 After these padding and embedding steps, we have a now sequence of 31 tokens with a dimension of 128.
 We also have a mask telling us if a token was padded.
-The sequence of tokens and the mask are new processed by a stack of six transformer blocks.
+The sequence of tokens and the mask are now processed by a stack of six transformer blocks.
 Each transformer block utilizes MultiHeadAttention to compute contextualized embeddings.
-Padded tokens are excluded from the computation of attentions.
-After the last transformer block, the 31 embeddings are averaged.
+Padded tokens are excluded from the computation of attention.
+After the last transformer block, the final 31 embeddings are averaged.
 Again, padded tokens are excluded from the averaging.
 The averaged embedding is fed into a final MultiLayerPerceptron with a single output neuron.

-The output of the algorithm is the variable ``'qrTFLAT'``, which corresponds to the tag-side :math:`B` flavor :math:`q_{\rm TFlaT}` times the dilution factor :math:`r_{\rm TFlaT}`.
+The output of the algorithm is the variable ``'qrTFLAT'``, which corresponds to the tag-side :math:`B` flavor :math:`q_{\textrm TFlaT}` times the dilution factor :math:`r_{\textrm TFlaT}`.
 The range of ``'qrTFLAT'`` is :math:`[-1, 1]`.
 The output is close to :math:`-1` if the tag side of an event is likely to be related to a :math:`\bar{B}^0`, and close to :math:`1` for a :math:`B^0`.
 The value :math:`0` corresponds to a random decision.